Rockncoder/FightFearWithCode/README.md

 # FightFearWithCode
-The code that goes with my webinar - Getting Ready for Angular 2: Fighting Fear with Code.
+The code that goes with my LearnNowOnline webinar - Getting Ready for Angular 2: Fighting Fear with Code.